-WiseAlpha is an online platform that offers individual investors senior secured and high yield corporate bonds and loans from UK companies.
+WiseAlpha is an online platform that offers individual investors senior secured and high yield corporate bonds and loans from UK and EU companies.

 Corporate bonds are a defensive asset class.
 They are a lower risk investment compared for example to shares.
 If a company goes bankrupt, corporate bonds have priority over shares.
 Below is a diagram describing the order investors are paid when a company becomes insolvent.

 Corporate bonds are also a safer alternative to P2P loans.